Hotlegs: Chart failures and rebranding as 10cc

 In October 1970 the band was invited to tour Britain with The Moody Blues.
-Gouldman, newly returned to the U.K., joined the band on bass, marking the gigs as the first at which the four future members of 10cc played live on stage.
+Gouldman, newly returned to the UK, joined the band on bass, marking the gigs as the first at which the four future members of 10cc played live on stage.
 After just four shows, however, the tour was cancelled when John Lodge of the Moody Blues contracted a virus.

 Gouldman recalled that the band returned to their homes in Manchester expecting something else to turn up.
 "But nothing happened," he said.
 "It was really quite amazing.
 We'd opened a tour with the Moody Blues ... we were expecting offers of work to arrive, but no one asked us to do anything.
 The next Hotlegs records flopped and we didn't get a single offer of work.
 It was extraordinary.
 We'd had a hit record that had sold two million copies and nobody wanted us."

-Another single was released by Hotlegs in Britain – "Lady Sadie" (1971, a very naughty lyric with a standard arrangement) – and two others overseas ("Run Baby Run", US and "Desperate Dan", Germany and Spain), but none charted.
+The group was put with comedian John Paul Joans in order to record a single aimed at the Christmas market, and the result – "The Man From Nazareth" – was a top 30 hit.
+Another Hotlegs single was released in Britain – "Lady Sadie" (1971, a very naughty lyric with a standard arrangement) – and two others overseas ("Run Baby Run", US and "Desperate Dan", Germany and Spain), but none charted.

 In 1976 Stewart, by then achieving success with 10cc, admitted: "'Lady Sadie' had no class and no originality.
 It was a very mediocre pop song."
 The album also presented a problem, he said: "That was so different to 'Neanderthal Man' that it was totally alien to what people were expecting from us.
 It was a good record, a little ahead of its time.
 It was similar to the things we are doing now.
 It was very melodic with chord structures that hadn't been used before – and some of the sounds that we used on that album hadn't been heard at the time."

 The band returned to the studios to work with other performers.
 Stewart said: "We sat down one day and said, 'Hotlegs is defunct – let's face it.'
 And we decided to carry on with our production work."

 Godley, in a 1976 interview, described the band as "doomed":

 After Thinks: School Stinks received worldwide release, it was repackaged (in the UK) by the Philips label in December 1971 as Song, with several tracks replacing originals, including "Neanderthal Man".
 A compilation album was issued in Britain in 1976 as You Didn't Like It Because You Didn't Think of It putting together previously released material.

 The lack of further chart activity saw Hotlegs labelled as a one-hit wonder.

-In 1972, Hotlegs was relaunched as 10cc.
+In 1972, American singer Neil Sedaka noticed "Umbopo" and, when he settled in England to record new material, hired Hotlegs (with Gouldman) to be his backing band for his album Solitaire.
+The success of that album, and its follow-up The Tra-La Days Are Over, led the band to relaunch under the name10cc.